Mariatta/mariatta.github.io/content/weeklyupdate_Mar3_2019.rst

 - Booked my flights to Zapier's summer retreat.
 Sadly, the retreat is happening on the same week of Python Core Sprint in London.
-I've thought about splitting time of half week wit Core Python team, and half week with Zapier, but I've decided that I want to prioritize my work for now.
+I've thought about splitting time of half week with Core Python team, and half week with Zapier, but in the end I've decided to prioritize my work.
 I'm sad to miss the sprint this year, but I'll be spending the week in the hometown of Prince: Minneapolis!

 - Attended a D&I roundtable discussion.
 I'm really glad that we have this going